scottchiefbaker/rdtsc_rand/README.md

 ## Usability

 **rdtsc_rand** was designed from the ground up to be very simple to implement.
-It's a single C `.h` header file and is less than 1k in size.
+It is a single C `.h` header file and is less than 1k in size.
 To use **rdtsc_rand** simply include the header file and call the `rdtsc_rand64()` function.
-See the `test.c` example file included in this repo for an example.
+See the `test.c` file included in this repo for an example.

 ```c
 #include <stdint.h>